andrewrobles/prep/string-compression/README.md

   i
                           j
 ```
-We take note of the initial difference between the indexes and copy over the new character and increment j and i.
+perform the compression and move c after the number
 ```
 a b 1 2 c b b b b b b b b c
           i
                             j
 ```
-We have reached the end and no compression is necessary as found from looking at the initial delta so we resize the array to i - 1 and return i - 1.
+We have reached the end and no compression is necessary so we resize the array to i and return i.

 #### Example 2
 > Input: chars = ["a"]